GregoriaRamirez/gregoriaramirez.github.io/self-assessment.md

 ## 🎓 Program Reflection

-I am proud to be completing my **Bachelor of Science in Computer Science** at **Southern New Hampshire University**.
+I am proud to be completing my Bachelor of Science in Computer Science at Southern New Hampshire University.
 Over the course of the program, I progressed from learning how to write basic code to becoming a developer capable of designing and building secure, modular, full-stack applications.
 Through project-based learning, I gained practical experience with database integration, RESTful APIs, and user interface development using tools like Dash and Flask.
 I also learned how to apply version control, secure coding practices, and professional documentation standards to deliver real-world software solutions.

 While I am still figuring out exactly which path I want to take, I feel confident in the skills I have gained and excited for what comes next.
 I am especially interested in backend development and working with databases, and I am looking forward to applying these skills in a professional role.
 At the same time, I plan to keep learning and growing by exploring more advanced topics and continuing to improve as a developer.